Human ResourcesCurrent Employees

 The College President will develop policies for approval by the District Board of Trustees, to enable the Board to exercise its powers.
 Upon approval of the policies, the College President, will develop and approve procedures to implement the policies and the general powers outlined in applicable statutes, in accordance with Florida Statutes and State Board of Education regulations.

 Disclaimer: Please be advised that the information contained in this website is subject to change and should not be relied upon as the most current and complete version of the policy manual.
 As revisions, deletions or additions are approved, every effort will be made to update this site as soon as possible.

 Training and Development

 The College provides all employees with workshops and events, leadership programs, health and wellness programs and resources.
 These experiences are designed to empower employees to actively pursue additional career and personal development opportunities.
+Each month Human Resources offers engaging courses and workshops tailored for the growth and development of College employees.
 Learn more.